MignonVanDerVoort/Project1_FoodBlog/README.md

-This was my very first front-end project for Code Factory and therefore only uses HTML.
+This was my very first front-end project for Code Factory and therefore only uses HTML and CSS (SCSS).

 **Note: Not all of the links are active, as this was not the goal of the project.
 Only the "Home" and "Recipe of the Month" links are active.